Highest Paid Kickers in the NFL for the 2022-23 Season

-Highest paid kickers in the NFL for the 2022-23 season originally appeared on NBC Sports Chicago
+Highest paid kickers in the NFL for the 2022-23 season originally appeared on NBC Sports Washington

 They may not be the most exciting position in the NFL, but they’re one of the most important: kickers.